asim2025/etrading/README.md

 Electronic Trading
 ========

+*** NOTE: Mar 15, 2014 - I am pausing this project to avoid any potential conflict of interests with my new trading system development job. ****

 The goal of this open source project is to build real-time and low latency electronic trading components in Java that can be used to build Exchanges/ECNs and Front Office Algo trading systems.

 System Diagram